If you're using a free version of Fleet, you can access free community support by opening an issue in the Fleet GitHub repository.

 What could have gone better?

 This way, the Fleet team can constantly improve the effectiveness and experience during future on-call rotations.

-Locate the appropriate issue, or create it if it doesn't already exist.
-(To avoid duplication, be creative when searching GitHub for issues - it can often take a couple of tries with different keywords to find an existing issue.)
+Locate the relevant issue or create it if it doesn't already exist (to avoid duplication, be creative when searching GitHub for issues - it can often take a couple of tries with different keywords to find an existing issue).

-When creating a new issue, ensure the following:
+When creating a new issue, make sure the following:

 - Make sure the issue has a "customer request" label.

 - "+" prefixed labels (e.g., "+more info please") indicate we are waiting on an answer from an external community member who does not work at Fleet or that no further action is needed from the Fleet team until an external community member, who doesn't work at Fleet, replies with a comment.
 At this point, our bot will automatically remove the +-prefixed label.

 - Is the issue straightforward and easy to understand, with appropriate context (default to public: declassify into public issues in fleetdm/fleet whenever possible)?